 More than just a resignation letter, a well-written resignation letter can still solidify a lasting relationship with your existing employer.

 Related: 5 steps to creating your career plan

 What should I include in my resignation letter?

-Also, thanking your employer is a good note to end on.
-This will leave a civil and professional impression throughout the resignation process.
+End the letter with a thank you note to your hiring manager and, or company, and this will leave a civil and professional impression throughout the resignation process.

 What shouldn’t I include in my resignation letter?

-When and how should I hand in my resignation?
+When and how should I submit my resignation?

 Delivering your resignation news can be the most nerve-racking part of the entire process.
 First of all, communicate this only after you have written confirmation of your job offer from your new employer; this usually comes in the form of a signed contract.